-Continuously auditing the activity in your network is one of the most critical security best practice, since it helps you notice potentially malicious activity early enough to take action and prevent data breaches, system downtime and compliance failures.
-The top ways to audit activity in Windows Server 2016 include:
+Continuously auditing the activity in your network is one of the most critical security best practices, since it helps you notice potentially malicious activity early enough to take action and prevent data breaches, system downtime and compliance failures.
+Top methods of Windows auditing include:

 - Event Logs and Event Log Forwarding

 - Audit Collection Services